theresamclaird/coderetreat-react-ts/README.md

 ## Retro Between Rounds

-After each round, we will do a quick retro, giving each pair the opportunity to answer 3 questions:
+After each round, we take a few minutes to reflect as a group:

 - What did you learn?
 - What surprised you?